Le Système Ribadier: Plot

 Eugène Ribadier is the second husband of Angèle, the widow of M. Robineau.
-In the wake of her first husband's deceits (he deceived her 365 times in 8 years) Angele has developed an obsessive jealousy and she narrowly watches the activities of her second husband.
-Ribadier however possesses the gift of hypnotism – the eponymous system – and he profits from it by putting his wife to sleep at the time of his escapades.
-He wakes her on his return thanks to a trick he alone knows, until he unwisely reveals it to Aristide Thommereux, a friend who has returned from several years away in the East, hoping to renew his secret love for Angèle.
+In the wake of her first husband's deceits (he deceived her 365 times in 8 years), Angele has developed an obsessive jealousy and she narrowly watches the activities of her second husband.
+However, Ribadier possesses the gift of hypnotism – the eponymous system – and he profits from it by putting his wife to sleep at the time of his escapades.
+He wakes her upon his return due to a trick only he knows, until he unwisely reveals it to Aristide Thommereux, a friend who has come back from several years away in the East, hoping to renew his secret love for Angèle.

-While Ribadier is off on one of his escapades Thommereux uses the trick to wake Angèle to tell her again of his passion.
-She rejects him, but as he gets more insistent they hear a loud noise from below.
+While Ribadier is off on one of his escapades, Thommereux uses the trick to wake Angèle to tell her again of his passion.
+She rejects him, but as he gets more insistent, they hear a loud noise from below.
 It is Ribadier returning early, hotly pursued by Savinet, a wine merchant and husband of Ribadier's mistress.
 Thommereux escapes by the window and Angèle feigns a deep hypnotic sleep.
 She therefore overhears Ribadier admit his guilt to Savinet and bounds up furious as soon as the wine merchant departs.

-Ribadier tries various stratagems to recover his position including hypnotizing her again and trying to convince her she has dreamt what she heard.
-She however discovers the secret of the system and turns the tables by pretending that a lover has visited her every time she has been hypnotized.
+Ribadier attempts various stratagems to recover his position including hypnotizing her again and trying to convince her she dreamt what she heard.
+However, she discovers the secret of the system and turns the tables by pretending that a lover has visited her every time she has been hypnotized.
 Thommereux thinks she means him, and abets Ribadier's outraged search for the unknown intruder.
 On the balcony they discover a button torn from a man's trousers.
-It turns out to belong to the amorous coachman Gusman who has been climbing up past the window to visit the maid Sophie.
+It ends up belonging to the amorous coachman Gusman who has been climbing past the window to visit the maid Sophie.
 For a fee, Gusman readily admits that he has been climbing in to see a woman who received him eagerly; Ribadier and Thommereux are aghast and confront Angèle.
 Her denial convinces them, and Gusman relieves them all by telling them he was seeing Sophie and is dismissed with less than half his fee.
 Ribadier and Angèle are reconciled – Thommereux returns to the East disappointed.